-The world wide web, your website, your pages and even your content are all built and powered by a language of code.
+The web, your website, your web pages and even your web content are all built and driven by code.

-It is inevitable, then, that at some point, you may need something done for your business online, for your website, or in your web pages that will require having coding skills.
+It is inevitable, then, that at some point, you will probably need something done for your business online, for your website, or in your web content that requires having some coding knowledge.

-HTML is one of the “code” languages used throughout the web, websites, web pages and your web content.
+HTML is one of the “code” languages that is used to build the web, web sites, web pages and your web content.

-One of the main benefits of using a WordPress-powered website is that you don’t have to know HTML to compose and format content for your posts.
-WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and a powerful, built-in visual editor that lets you compose and easily format your content simply by clicking on a few menu buttons.
+One of the main benefits of using WordPress is that you don’t have to know HTML to compose and format content in your blog’s posts or pages.
+WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and an easy-to-use, built-in visual content editor that allows you to create and easily format your content simply by clicking on a few menu buttons.

-In this step-by-step tutorial you will learn the basic HTML codes you can use to format content in WordPress.
+In this step-by-step tutorial you will learn the basic HTML codes you can use in your WordPress content.

-You don’t have to learn HTML to use WordPress, but having a bit of HTML knowledge can be useful as a WordPress user!
+You don’t need to learn HTML in order to use WordPress, but having some basic knowledge of HTML can be quite useful as a WordPress user!

-If you are managing your own web presence, having a basic understanding of HTML can help save you time and money in a number of different ways.
+If you are managing your own web presence, having a basic understanding of HTML can help you save time and money in various ways.

-- You want to edit your existing content, insert a text link and an image into a section of your sidebar, or direct your visitors to your contact page, newsletter subscription page, etc. If you understand basic HTML, you can do this really quickly and easily with no professional help needed.
+- You want to edit your existing content, insert formatted text and an image to a section of your sidebar, or direct visitors to the contact form, newsletter subscription page, etc. If you know basic HTML, you can do this really quickly and easily without having to pay someone else to do this for you.

-- You outsource your content creation to a freelance article writer and get back files containing HTML code.
-Knowing a little bit of HTML helps you better proof the content before you sign off on the work.
+- You outsource content work to a web copywriter and receive back files containing HTML formatting.
+Having some basic knowledge of HTML will help you better understand the content before you accept and pay for the work.

-- You need to discuss changes on your site with your web development team.
-Having some knowledge of HTML not only helps you communicate more effectively with web developers and web designers, it can also make you feel and appear more confident and knowledgeable when presenting your ideas or making requests for changes to your website.
+- You need to discuss changes on your site with a website development team.
+Having a little knowledge of HTML not only will help you communicate more effectively with web developers and web designers, it can also make you feel and appear more confident and knowledgeable when presenting your ideas or making requests for changes to your website.

-You don’t need to become a code-loving web programmer – just have enough knowledge of HTML to be a “web-smart” business owner!
+You don’t need to become a technical web programmer – just learn enough basic HTML to be a “web-smart” business owner!

 HTML is an acronym for HyperText Markup Language.
 According to Wikipedia’s definition of HTML …